Lapland-UAS-Tequ/tequ-proto4-rpi-app/README.md

 # tequ-proto4-rpi-app
  Raspberry PI 5 application to read and process data from Xsens acceleration&GNSS sensor unit.
  - Data is streamed to Web dashboard (proto.tequ.fi) via Websocket
- - Local logging can be enabled from Local UI
+ - Local logging to file can be enabled from UI
  - Data is sent to Tequ MQTT broker
  - Logging and data sending is only done if GNSS status is valid